r-portas/coms3000/tutorial_notes/tutorial_5.md

 b: 1/(7 - 5) = 0.5
 ```

+### b) You are asked to adjust the system so that FNMR=2.5%.
+Where do you need to set the threshold t to achieve this?
+What is the resulting FMR?

-b) The t value will need to be closer to 5 to achieve a smaller FNMR.
+The t value will need to be closer to 5 to achieve a smaller FNMR.
 However this will increase the FMR.

 Thus the exact answer will be: